djannot/dcos-demos/dcos-secure-pipeline/README.md

 Click on the `Terminal` icon to launch a terminal inside the Notebook.

 Run the following command until the value doesn't change anymore (which means that NiFi has downloaded all the pictures).
 You should get around 1700 pictures.
+It will probably take around 15 minutes.

 ```
 hdfs dfs -ls -R /user/nobody/flickr | wc -l
-2000
+1700
 ```

 Run the following command to launch gitlab in your web browser: